Muhammad Inam

-Muhammad Inam Butt is a Pakistani professional wrestler.
+Muhammad Inam Butt (born 27 February 1989) is a Pakistani freestyle wrestler.
+Butt is a two time champion at both the Commonwealth Games and the South Asian Games.
+He is also the secretary of Pakistan Wrestling Federation.

-He won the country's second gold medal at the 2010 Commonwealth Games, bronze medal at the 2014 Asian Beach Games, gold medal at the 2016 South Asian Games, gold medal at the 2016 Asian Beach Games, silver medal at the 2016 Commonwealth Wrestling Championship, gold medal at the 2017 World Beach Wrestling Championships, silver medal at the 2017 Commonwealth Wrestling Championship.
-Butt won a gold medal at the 2018 Commonwealth Games, the gold medal at the 2018 World Beach Wrestling Championships, gold medal at the 2019 South Asian Games, silver medal at the 2019 World Beach Series, gold medal at the 2019 ANOC World Beach Games, bronze medal at the 2021 Asian Olympics Qualify Rounds, gold medal at the 2021 World Beach Series, and a gold medal at the 2021 World Beach Wrestling Series.

 Career

 2010

 Inam participated in the 84 kg class freestyle at the 2010 Commonwealth Games in New Delhi, India.
 He won the gold medal in freestyle wrestling against his Indian opponent, Anuj Kumar on points (3-1).

+Inam also competed in men's freestyle 84 kg class in 2010 Asian Games in Guangzhou.
+He was eliminated in the second round where he lost 3–0 to Yermek Baiduashov of Kazakhstan and didn’t advance to medal contention.

 2014

-Inam was selected to participate in the 2014 Commonwealth Games in Glasgow, UK.
+Inam participated in the 2014 Commonwealth Games in Glasgow, but was eliminated in the quarterfinals.

+Inam wrestled in the men’s freestyle 86 kg category in the 2014 Asian Games held in Incheon.
+He won his Round of 16 bout 5–0 but lost in the quarterfinals 1–4 and didn’t advance to medal contention.

 Inam was selected to participate in the 2014 Asian beach Games in Phuket, Thailand.
 Then Inam participated in the 90+ kg class Beach style.
 He won the bronze medal in Beach wrestling against his Serian opponent, on points (3-0).